connie-n/PreSumm/README.md

 This repository was forked from nlpyang/PreSumm.
 We use SAMSum dataset to experiment with PreSumm models.

-Two notebooks is updated for data preparation and experiment.
+Two notebooks are updated for data preparation and experiment.
 - the notebook for data preparation: SAMSum_preprocessing.ipynb
 - the notebook for experiment: SAMSum_train.

 Please refer to original PreSumm github below.